Be Safe After

 During a Chemical Emergency

-- Quickly try to define the impacted area or where the chemical is coming from, if possible.
+- Quickly try to figure out which areas are affected or where the chemical is coming from, if possible.

-- If the chemical is inside a building where you are, get out of the building without passing through the contaminated area, if possible.
+- If the chemical is inside your building, get out of the building without passing through the contaminated area, if possible.

 - If you can't get out of the building or find clean air without passing through the affected area, move as far away as possible and shelter-in-place.